Palling Volunteer Rescue Service

-Palling Volunteer Rescue Service was originally an independent, voluntary-staffed and charitably-funded inshore rescue service located in the village of Sea Palling in North Norfolk, England.
+Palling Volunteer Rescue Service is a independent, voluntary-staffed and charitably-funded inshore rescue service located in the village of Sea Palling in North Norfolk, England.

 First established by private funds in 1840, it was taken over by the Royal National Lifeboat Institution (RNLI) in 1858 and operated until 1931, when it was closed in a rationalisation of regional lifeboat stations.

 Revived in 1972 by local people through monies raised from private, business and charitable donations, today the renamed charitable Sea Palling Independent Lifeboat, runs a single 6.3 Ocean Pro RIB, an Arancia ILB and a shoreline rescue Argocat, all covering the area between Eccles-on-Sea and Winterton-on-Sea.

 First station: 1840–1930

 Palling Lifeboat Station was established in 1840 from local private funds as part of the Norfolk Shipwreck Association, drawn from the Marine salvage insurance monies gained from rescuing sailors from local ship wrecks.
 This provided funds for two locally made wooden oar and sail lifeboats, both of which came under the control of the RNLI from 1858.
 At this time, although the lifeboat crews were volunteer local fishermen, so often were they called out that they continued to be paid from the salvage insurance funds, which resultantly supplemented the local fishing industry.
 As a result of increased activity, a second station with its own lifeboat was established in 1870.

 In the late 1920s, in part due to the world economic crash and a resultant decrease in donations, the RNLI began a programme of rationalisation of lifeboat stations.
 During 1929 the No.2 station was closed leaving just one boat on service.
 On 29 October 1930, the RNLI formally closed the station with the removal of the lifeboat Jacob and Rachel Valentine (ON 580).

 During its 91 years of service, the Sea Palling lifeboat station had one of the best rescue records of all the lifeboat stations in the UK.
 In 400 launches 795 lives had been saved, a record bettered by only three other UK stations.
 Crews had gained five RNLI silver gallantry medals, with a replica of the one awarded to Tom Bishop still on show at St Margaret's Church.